17anguyen/notPictionary/README.md

 ## Usage

-To use this application, simply follow the netlify link found below to launch the Heroku page.
+To use this application, simply follow the netlify link to launch the game.
 If you'd like to set up this project on your end, you need to:

 Install the two repos listed above in the installation section Open your terminal in each repo once installed, and type npm i to install all related packages